 The focus for Outdoor Education is experiencing the outdoors.
-Students are introduced to outdoor activities where they can develop and improve their technical skills and apply appropriate practices to ensure safe participation in surfing and abseiling related activities.
-Students will have the opportunity to demonstrate these skills on a day trip and an overnight expedition.
-Practical activities will also be used as a medium for developing interpersonal and self-management skills.
+Students are introduced to outdoor activities where they can develop and improve their technical skills and apply appropriate practices to ensure safe participation in surfing, bronze medallion and abseiling / climbing related activities.
+Students will have the opportunity to demonstrate these skills on a day trip and a camp.
+Practical activities will also be used as a medium for developing interpersonal and selfmanagement skills.